-To use this, I would need to have a \data folder called options where the output property is stored.
+To use this, I would need to have a data folder called options where the audience property is stored.

-I don't really use the \data folder as much for project options.
+I don't really use the data folder as much for project options.
 I store them in the configuration file because I usually want different projects to use different values for the same property.

 For example, maybe a file or function name is called something different for different audiences.
-I currently single source the same content to at least two audiences in different markets.
+I currently single source the same content to both a fraud-prevention audience and an advertising technology audience.
+The identification technology is largely the same.

-For the first audience, the function name might be called generate, but for the second audience, the same function might be called called expand.
-In my content, I'd just use {{site.function}}.
-Then in the configuration file I change its value appropriately for the audience.
+For the fraud audience, the function name might be called generate, but for the ad tech audience, the same function is called expand.
+In my content, I'd just use {{site.function}} in the configuration file and change its value appropriately for the audience.